gtonra89/Data-Rep-Project/readme.md

 write documentation explaining how the application works, and write a short user guide for it.

-The application is written using the Flask library in Python 3 as well as rethinkdb
+The application is written using the Flask,Python 3,django as well as rethinkdb
 <br>
 ALL must be installed to run the project there is no need to create the database  as the Database will be generated once the application is run.
 <br>